mitchmac/hydeout-jekyll-starter/_posts/2020-07-15-an-instagram-course-review-that-helped-me-plan-out-my-instagram-better.md

 ---
 layout: post
-title: An Instagram Course Review that Helped me Plan Out my Instagram Better
+title: 'Review: An Instagram Course that Helped me Plan Out my Instagram Better'
 excerpt: If you are on Instagram and are frustrated with it or just want to know more about how it all works broken down in a simple way as well as grow your account, this course is for you.